SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

  <td>

 - You can use the `FINAL` addition to prevent classes from being inherited.
-These classes cannot inherit from other classes.
 - You can also apply the `FINAL` addition to methods to prevent them from being redefined in subclasses.
 - Refer to the next section for notes on these topics and other inheritance and instantiation features.